Mafia

 (SFC, 5/10/04, p.A4)

-1982 Jun 18, In Italy Roberto Calvi, director of Banco Ambrosiano, hanged himself following the fraudulent bankruptcy of the bank.
-In 1992 the chairman of Olivetti SpA Carlo De Benedetti was convicted for contributing to the bankruptcy.
-In 1996 the courts upheld his conviction and that of 30 others.
+1982 Jun 18, The body of Roberto Calvi (1920–1982), an Italian banker, was found hanging from scaffolding beneath Blackfriars Bridge in the financial district of London.
+Calvi, director of Banco Ambrosiano, allegedly hanged himself following the fraudulent bankruptcy of the bank.
+Calvi's clothing was stuffed with building bricks, and he was carrying around $15,000 of cash in three different currencies.
+Calvi, dubbed by the press as "God's Banker" due to his close association with the Vatican, had gone missing on June 10.
+The Holy See was the main shareholder in the bank, which had been accused of laundering money for the Sicilian mafia.
+In 1992 Carlo De Benedetti, the chairman of Olivetti SpA, was convicted for contributing to the bankruptcy of Banco Ambrosiano.
+In 1996 courts upheld his conviction and that of 30 others.
 In 2003 RAI state television said prosecutors believed the Mafia killed Roberto Calvi because he lost their money and knew too much about their operations.
+In 2005 a trial began for 5 people in the murder of Calvi.
+In 2007 a jury acquitted all 5 defendants charged with the murder of Calvi.

 1982 Jul 31, Jai Alai executive John B. Callahan (45) was fatally shot in Miami by mob hit man John Martorano.
 Callahan’s body was found Aug 2 in the trunk of his Cadillac.
 In 2008 former FBI agent John Connolly was convicted of 2nd degree murder for leaking information to mobsters that led to the shooting death of Callahan.
 In Jan, 2009, Connolly was sentenced to 40 years in prison.